Cabinetry Design

 Kitchen Cabinetry

 Base units, wall units, larder and pantry towers, island and peninsula units, corner solutions (Le Mans carousels, blind corners, diagonal units), integrated appliance housing, open shelving, and breakfast bar structures.
-We design for traditional in-frame and frameless construction, and for painted, veneered, or solid timber door faces.
+We design for traditional in-frame and frameless construction, and for painted, veneered, or solid wood door faces.

 Fitted Wardrobes & Dressing Rooms